Hot Rats: Recording

-The album was recorded on what Zappa described as a "homemade sixteen track" recorder; the machine was custom built by engineers at TTG Studios in Hollywood in late 1968.
-Additional tracks made it possible for Zappa to add multiple horn and keyboard overdubs.
-Only a few musicians were required to create an especially rich instrumental texture which gives the sound of a large group.
+The album was recorded on what Zappa described as a "homemade 16-track" recorder; the machine was custom built by engineers at TTG Studios in Hollywood in late 1968.
+Additional tracks made it possible for Zappa to add multiple horn, percussion and keyboard overdubs.
+For the first time on a rock album, 16-track recording made it possible to create a stereo drum sound, with four of the 16 tracks assigned to the drum kit alone.
+With this technology, only a few musicians were required to create an especially rich instrumental texture, which mimics the sound of a large group.
 It was this use of advanced overdubbing that was the main motivation for Zappa, who hated playing in a studio.
+Because Hot Rats largely consists of instrumental jazz-influenced compositions with extensive soloing, the music sounds very different from earlier Zappa albums, which had featured satirical vocal performances along with extensive use of musique concrète and editing.